Key figures illustrating the Fondation’s support for Télécom Paris

 The future of Télécom Paris has your name on it!

-A part of the School’s new Saclay campus can be named in your honor.
+A part of the School’s new Palaiseau campus can be named in your honor.
 By adding your name to a campus location or a seat in a lecture hall, you contribute to the development of the school’s strategic focuses.
 Visit our website to reserve a space.